Managing Chronic Illness in Academia: How to Thrive Despite the Challenges

 1. The Fears of Managing Chronic Illness in Academia

 When you have a chronic illness, the fears are real.
 The first fear is falling behind.
 Academia is competitive, and the constant comparison to peers—whether in promotions, publications, or job applications—can make you feel like you're always lagging behind.
-Even though institutions are meant to support diversity, the system doesn’t always accommodate chronic illness, leading to feelings of inadequacy.
+Even though institutions are meant to support diversity, the system doesn’t always accommodate chronic illness.

 The second fear is the inability to fulfil your potential.
 Unlike temporary barriers, chronic illness presents permanent challenges.
 This can create a sense of frustration when you see your peers achieving more, often without the same physical limitations.
 The fear of not living up to your own ambitions can be incredibly demotivating.